momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L19 - The Shattered Monastery.md

 All that is known is that, since their disappearance, the floating ruins have begun to shift once more.

 As if the Labyrinth is still waiting for someone else to follow.

----

-### **📜 Final Observations: The Labyrinth That Leads Elsewhere**

-The Shattered Monastery is not simply a ruin.

-It is a threshold.

 A door to something beyond understanding, waiting for those who dare step forward without looking back.